russmckendrick/blog/content/posts/2024-04-01-saving-money-with-azure-logic-apps/index.md

 ]
 ```

-### Process just the VMs
+### Process just the VMs (Azure Virtual Machine)
-Now that we have a JSON object which contains only the information on virtual machines with the tags that indicate the workflow should be working with them we need to parse the JSON object and turn the data into something we can use, this task takes the schema and does just that:
+Now that we have a JSON object which contains only the information on virtual machines with the tags that indicate the workflow should be working with them, we need to parse the JSON object and turn the data into something we can use; this task takes the schema and does just that:

 ```json
 {